cameraui/sdk/go/docs/api/manager.md

 DeviceManager provides camera lookup and discovery operations via RPC.

-Handles camera lifecycle events from the backend \(cameraAdded / cameraReleased\) and forwards them to the plugin's OnCameraAdded / OnCameraReleased callbacks.
-Use GetCamera to retrieve a camera proxy by ID or name, and PushDiscoveredCameras to surface cameras found during async discovery \(e.g. after a cloud login\) without waiting for the next discovery poll.
+Use GetCamera to retrieve a camera by ID or name, and PushDiscoveredCameras to surface cameras found during async discovery \(e.g. after a cloud login\).

 Accessed via api.DeviceManager from within a plugin.